webpack/governance/CHARTER.md

 These enable the handling of different asset types, interacting with webpack in various capacities to monitor builds and improve applications.

-These projects, along with others housed within the `github.com/webpack` and `github.com/webpack-contrib`.
+These repositories, along with others housed within the `github.com/webpack` and `github.com/webpack-contrib are owned by the webpack project.`.

 ### 1.2: Out-of-Scope